IMirandaM/BiVLC/README.md

 python src/Training_data/TROHN_Img/TROHN_Img_best_selection.py
 ```

-Once we have the best captions, we generate an image for each caption with the SD-XL model.
+Once we have the best captions, we generate an image for each caption with the SDXL-DPO model.

 ```python
 accelerate launch --num_processes=6 src/Training_data/TROHN_Img/TROHN_Img_generation.py